Treehouse Campground: A Large Development in the Hills

 Treehouse Campground Location Aerial Photo.
 Courtesy of Tillamook County

-The initial application for the proposed Treehouse campground was vague and sloppy, containing almost none of the information Tillamook County ordinances or state law requires; nevertheless, the county planning commission waved it through their hearing with few questions and no probing of potential problems with the site.
-This lack of specific information led a Tierra del Mar resident to appeal the decision to the Board of Commissioners.
+The initial application for the proposed Treehouse campground in 2022 was vague and sloppy, containing almost none of the information Tillamook County ordinances or state law requires.
+This lack of specific information led a Tierra del Mar resident to appeal the uncritical planning commission approval to the Board of Commissioners.

 So ORCA appealed this strange conditional use permit decision to LUBA.
 Tillamook County, realizing they could not win the case, took a voluntary remand to rework their decision.
 At the remand hearing months later, Treehouse presented its wetland delineation and geohazard report, and Tillamook BOC, after a perfunctory consideration, re-approved the campground exactly as before.
 This is a textbook case of obeying the letter of the land use laws while entirely ignoring its spirit.